Magnolia Bridge swimming hole in Tennessee

 Best Time to Visit

 Late spring to early autumn is ideal, with peak swimming conditions in summer.
-Visit in spring for vibrant wildflowers or fall for stunning foliage.
+Visit in spring for vibrant wildflowers or fall for striking foliage.

 Difficulty Level